 Install Matplotlib

-Matplotlib is a library used for drawing graphs in Python, and if you try to use Matplotlib in an environment where Matplotlib is not installed, you will receive the following error.
+Matplotlib is a library used for drawing graphs in Python.
+If you try to use Matplotlib in an environment where Matplotlib is not installed, you will receive the following error.

 from matplotlib import pyplot as plt